madeleineforbes/gwenbell.com/about.md

 About
 =====

-I'll guess you came to my about page for the same reason I might go to yours.
+Guess you came to my about page for the same reason I might go to yours.
 To see what we have in common.

 <img src="images/europe-gb.jpg" width="100%" style="border: 1px solid #ccc; padding: 4px;">